 Postgres did not know how to convert my text data to times.

-Write the ALTER TABLE SQL by hand, making use of the USING clause to specify how to compute the new value from the old.
+specify how to compute the new value from the old.

 For the above example, the correct SQL to use is:

 ALTER TABLE "stores_openingperiod" ALTER COLUMN "end" DROP DEFAULT, ALTER COLUMN "end" DROP NOT NULL, ALTER COLUMN "end" TYPE time USING to_timestamp("end", 'HHam')

 We need to modify the migration file to execute raw SQL with

 db.execute instead of using